VladimerKhasia/fastapi_X/README.md

 >To get a SECRET_KEY string run this command but use git bash terminal if you are on windows:  `openssl rand -hex 32` see [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/?h=jwt)

->To get a SECRET_KEY string run this command but use git bash terminal if you are on windows:  `openssl rand -hex 32` see [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/?h=jwt)

 >HF_TOKEN refers to the Hugging Face token, which you get after you create an account on Hugging Face.

 Docker Image is uploaded here: [ladokhasia/fastapi_x](https://hub.docker.com/r/ladokhasia/fastapi_x)